Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 - changed pacing
 - deliberate return

-The model is usually more consistent with behavior than with abstract emotional declarations.
+The model is generally more consistent with observable behavior than with abstract emotional declarations.

 ---